MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ### -Https

 Indicates that client computers communicate with the distribution point by using HTTPS.
 This parameter applies when the secondary site has installed and configured IIS to create a distribution point.
-This option does not support mobile devices or computers running Mac OS.

 ```yaml
 Type: SwitchParameter